 You can memorise English alphabets and their corresponding number values to increase your speed.
 The position of the letter in the English Alphabet is deemed to be the value of the alphabet in coding decoding questions based on letter series.

-The EJOTY Technique is very useful in finding the position of alphabets.
+The EJOTY Technique is very useful in finding the position of the alphabet.
 For instance, if you want to locate the position of the alphabet ‘R’, then as we can see that ‘T’ is 20, so ‘R’ is 20 – 2 = 18.

 Position of an Alphabet from the End

 You can spot the position of an alphabet from the end by subtracting its value from the number 27.
 For instance, the position of E from the end is 27 – 5 (as E is the 5th alphabet) = 22.
-This is useful when you have to encounters a type of coding decoding question that requires you to consider the position of alphabets from the end.
+This is useful when you have to encounter a type of coding decoding question that requires you to consider the position of the alphabet from the end.